hubmapconsortium/portal-ui/README-deploy-qa.md

 ## QA

+- For QA, use the STAGE instance configured to hit the PROD APIs: [https://portal-prod.stage.hubmapconsortium.org/](`portal-prod.stage.hubmapconsortium.org`).
-It’s helpful to have the console and networking tabs open: To see both at the same time, bring up Network, and then hit “esc”.
+- It’s helpful to have the console and networking tabs open: To see both at the same time, bring up Network, and then hit “esc”.

 ### Home Page